Start by clicking on "Fill out the template"

 The main types of tenancy agreements are commercial tenancy agreement and residential agreement.

-A commercial tenancy (England and Wales, Scotland or Northern Ireland) is one where the parties (i.e. the landlord and tenant) are commercial entities.
+A commercial tenancy (England and Wales, Scotland or Northern Ireland) is one where the parties (i.e. the landlord and tenant) are commercial entities (for example, where the landlord is a company and the tenant is a Limited Liability Partnership that rents the property to use as a warehouse).

 A residential tenancy is one where the tenant rents the property in order to live in it for the duration of the tenancy.
 There are different types of residential tenancy agreements, such as: